What Is Information Gap Theory?

 History of Information Gap Theory

 We can trace the concept of information gap theory in psychological literature back to William James.
 He proposed that, “Scientific curiosity arises from inconsistency or a gap in…knowledge, just as the musical brain responds to a discord in what it hears” (James, 2017, p.
 429).
-However, not until late twentieth century did psychology delve deeper into James’s fundamental concept of curiosity.
+However, not until the late twentieth century did psychology delve deeper into James’s fundamental concept of curiosity.

 A prominent figure in the later development of the information gap theory is George Loewenstein.
 We can trace this theory back to a paper he published in 1994.
 Before Loewenstein, other studies examined students working together with different information on an assigned topic, researchers examined how each pair of students work together to fill in the missing information.